AlphaWallet/Web3E/README.md

 Full source code for the [system active at the AlphaWallet office](https://www.youtube.com/watch?v=D_pMOMxXrYY).
 To get it working you need:
 - [Platformio](https://platformio.org/)
 - [AlphaWallet](https://www.alphawallet.com)
-- [Testnet Eth Kovan](https://faucets.chain.link/kovan).
-Visit this site on the DApp browser, although it's locked down to only use MetaMask.
+- [Testnet Eth Sepolia](https://sepoliafaucet.com/).
+Visit this site in the dapp browser or desktop with your browser plugin wallet.
-- [Testnet Eth Goerli](https://fauceth.komputing.org/?chain=5).
+- [Testnet Polygon Mumbai](https://mumbaifaucet.com/).
 Visit this site on your DApp browser - you'll need an ENS name to retrieve.
-Choose NonFungible token standard ERC721 or ERC875.
-Note the samples are written for ERC875 so you may need to adapt them for the ERC721 balance check.
+- Mint some ERC721 tokens.
+You can use OpenSea or mintable below
 - [Mint some ERC721 tokens](https://mintable.app/create) Visit here on your DApp browser.
-- [Mint some ERC875 tokens](https://tf.alphawallet.com) Visit here on your DApp browser.
+- [Mint some ERC20 tokens](https://www.smartcontracts.tools/token-generator/create/ethereum/) Visit here on your DApp browser.
 - Take a note of the contract address.
-Copy/paste contract address into source code inside the 'STORMBIRD_CONTRACT' define.
+Copy/paste contract address into source code inside the 'DOOR_CONTRACT' or 'TOKEN_CONTRACT' define.
 - Build and deploy the sample to your Arduino framework device.
 - Use the transfer or MagicLink on AlphaWallet to give out the tokens.